anna-liang/mood-board/README.md

-# Streaming Stats
+# Mood Board

-A collection of Spotify statistics created using Django and Spotipy.
+A collection of a user's top 9 Spotify tracks organized in a mood board.

-## Key Features
 ![mood board gif](https://raw.githubusercontent.com/anna-liang/streaming-stats/main/media/mood-board.gif)

+## Features
+- Separate mood boards for top tracks for the last 4 weeks, 6 months, and all-time.
-- Interactive mood board of a user's top 9 tracks displayed with via album art
+- Interactive mood board via album art
+- A provided summary of the tracks are available for listening

 ## Installation